 Annual Meeting, Winter 2025

 In this episode, we dig into the future of asphalt—yes, really.
-Yogesh Kumbari joins us to unpack a surprisingly urgent and fascinating topic: alternative binders.
+Yogesh Kumbargeri joins us to unpack a surprisingly urgent and fascinating topic: alternative binders.
 As we transition away from fossil fuels, what happens to the oil-derived asphalt we rely on for roads, roofs, and runways?

-Kumbari breaks down what alternative binders are (spoiler: they’re often bio-based), why they matter in 2025 and beyond, and what his early research reveals about how these new materials behave.
+Kumbargeri explains what alternative binders are (spoiler: they’re often bio-based), why they matter in 2025 and beyond, and what his early research reveals about how these new materials behave.
 From chemistry surprises to the surprising lack of that familiar "asphalt smell," we explore why simply swapping in new materials isn’t so simple—and why getting it right matters for both the planet and the people working in the asphalt industry.

 We also discuss the challenges of scaling from lab to road, the need for new specifications, and the social side of sustainable innovation.
 Oh, and yes, there’s a quote instead of a theme song: "Don’t judge a book by its cover."